iamsaltgawd/Password-Generator/README.md

 # Password Generator

 Using parameters that the user specifies, this Java application creates secure passwords.
-Because it uses an alphabet with 88 characters instead of 64, the generated passwords are more visually striking and robust.
+Because it uses an alphabet with 88 characters instead of 64, the generated passwords are  both structurally unique and strong.

 ## Features